Barr backs U.S. move to defend Trump against rape accuser's defamation lawsuit | Law-Order

 Barr backs U.S. move to defend Trump against rape accuser's defamation lawsuit

 "Any defamation claim is subject to U.S. law," Barr said.
 "This was a normal application of the law.
 The law is clear.
 It is done frequently."
-U.S. District Judge Lewis Kaplan in Manhattan was assigned to Carroll's case, and her lawyers will have to ask him to send the case back to state court.
+U.S. District Judge Lewis Kaplan in Manhattan was assigned to Carroll's case, which began in state court in November 2019.

 ALSO READ